Menu

 BILL KEHOE, BOARD CHAIR AND STATE CIO - Governor Inslee appointed Bill to State Chief Information Officer (CIO) and Director for Washington Technology Solutions August 1, 2021.
 Bill most recently served as the CIO for Los Angeles County in California since 2017 where he managed enterprise security, information management, enterprise architecture and technology consulting services for 37 county departments.
 Previously, he managed information technology departments in local and state governments, including over 15 years in Washington state agencies and counties.
 Before working as CIO in Los Angeles, he was the CIO and Information Department Director for King County from 2010-2017 and served as the first CIO for the Department of Licensing from 2002-2010.
 Bill is excited to have returned to his home state of Washington to join the WaTech team and work with the IT community and staff to advance Washington’s technology strategies and services.

-MATT BOEHNKE, STATE SENATOR (R) - Rep. Boehnke represents the 8th district, which includes Richland, Kennewick and Benton County.
+MATT BOEHNKE, STATE SENATOR (R) - Sen. Boehnke represents the 8th district, which includes Richland, Kennewick and Benton County.
 He was raised in Kennewick, then attended Eastern Washington University, graduating as an ROTC-Distinguished Military Graduate.
 He then served 21 years in the U.S. Army Aviation branch.
 Since 2015, he has served as the director and lead professor of the cybersecurity division at Columbia Basin College.
-He also recently completed a three-year term on the Kennewick City Council.
-Matt serves as the ranking member of the Senate Human Services Committee and also serves on the Business, Financial Services, Gaming & Trade, Environment, Energy & Technology and Ways & Means Committees.
+He previously served on the Kennewick City Council.
+Sen. Boehnke serves as the ranking member of the Senate Human Services Committee and also serves on the Business, Financial Services, Gaming & Trade, Environment, Energy & Technology and Ways & Means Committees.

 DAVID DANNER, CHAIR, UTILITIES AND TRANSPORTATION COMMISSION (UTC) - Gov. Inslee appointed David chair of the UTC for his second term in December 2018, where he was previously executive director since 2005.
 Before that, he was an executive policy advisor to Gov. Gary Locke and served on the Pollution Control Hearings Board and Shoreline Hearings Board.
 He currently serves on the Board of Directors of the National Association of Regulatory Utility Commissioners (NARUC), and chairs its Committee on International Relations.
 He is a member of the Board of Directors of the National Regulatory Research Institute (NRRI), and the Executive Council of the National Council on Energy Policy.
 He also serves on advisory boards of the Critical Consumer Issues Forum, the Center for Public Utilities at the New Mexico State University College of Business, and the Technology Law and Public Policy Clinic at the University of Washington Law School.